What is cerebral palsy?

 Risk factors before birth

-Babies born to teen mothers or to mothers age 35 and older have a higher risk for cerebral palsy.
+Babies born to teen mothers or to mothers age 35 and older have a higher risk for cerebral palsy (CP).

-Also, a fetus's risk for developing a brain abnormality or injury that leads to CP increases when the mother has certain problems during her pregnancy, which may include:
+Also, a baby's risk for developing a brain abnormality or injury that leads to CP increases when the mother has certain problems during her pregnancy.
+These problems may include:

 - Infections, such as rubella, cytomegalovirus infection (CMV), chorioamnionitis, and toxoplasmosis.